Greenlights

 ⚖️ Verdict

-In the end it's not a book that progresses any of my reading aims — which is to study human nature and the human predicament — BUT it was a well-needed palate cleanser book and I enjoyed the honest, hopeful, and non-judgemental style.
-But that's about it.
+In the end, it's not a book that progresses any of my reading goals — which is to study human nature and the human predicament.
+But it was a well-needed palate cleanser and I appreciated the honest, hopeful, and non-judgmental style.
+It's a good book to read for entertainment, but that's about it.

 ⭐⭐⭐